 There are currently no similar programs at Foothill College.
-The curriculum requirements (31-33 required units) are in line with other Certificates of Achievement at the college.
 This program fulfills a need expressed by the industry advisory board.
 This program is aligned with national standards, and as such will allow students to move between it and other statewide programs that also follow the national model curriculum standards.